.

 A pinch of chili powder

-5 small corn tortillas
+5 small corn tortillas1 tablespoon of butter

 2 slices of light swiss cheese (would probably be really good with cheddar cheese)